-The financial position of the Scheme and the level of Company contributions to be paid will be reviewed at the next actuarial valuation, which will be carried out as at 31 March 2024.
+The financial position of the Scheme and the level of Company contributions to be paid will be reviewed at the next actuarial valuation, which is expected to be carried out as at 31 March 2027.

 In intervening years the Trustee will obtain annual actuarial reports on developments affecting the Scheme's assets and technical provisions.
-The next such report, which will have an effective date of 31 March 2022, must be completed by 31 March 2023.
+The next such report, which will have an effective date of 31 March 2025, must be completed by 31 March 2026.